 Car accidents are very hard on the body.
 When a car is struck abruptly and then forced in any direction, body parts can collide with windshields, windows, and other areas or items inside the car.
 This can cause painful injuries and trauma that often need ongoing treatment.
 A car accident isn’t cheap, which is why pursuing a fair settlement for your costs is so important.

-What if I can’t work because of my accident?
+What if I can’t work due to injury?

 Time missed from work because of the accident, or treatment for your injuries, is one of the many damages you can claim.
 You can pursue financial recovery to offset: